 What’s the Best Way To Reduce or Resolve Jet Lag?

-The key to getting over jet lag is to get your body’s circadian rhythm aligned with the sunrise and sunset schedule at your destination.
+The key to getting over jet lag is to get your body’s circadian clock aligned with the sunrise and sunset schedule at your destination.
 Many steps can also be taken to minimize symptoms caused by jet lag.

 Realigning Your Circadian Rhythm